unitedastronomer/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 #

 #### For AR9565, import the set of patches ar9565.plist from this repo under Kernel -> Patches of your config.plist
 * Patches are based on ATH9Fixup source code.
 These patches will work with the injected **AirportAtheros40**.
+WiFi won't work without this.

 Once the changes have been applied, reboot, reset your NVRAM, and OpenCore Legacy Patcher should now show the option to apply root patches.